pmcote/PersonalWebsiteHackathonWkshp1/README.md

 * Name this repository *username*.github.io, where username is your username on github.
 No need to initialize the repository with a README.
 Just click create.

 ####Looking at Your Website While Developing
-After you commit the changes you are making on your text editor, you will be able to navigte to username.github.io in your browser and see what your website looks like.
+After you commit the changes you are making on your text editor or in the github editor, you will be able to navigte to username.github.io in your browser and see what your website looks like.

+If you are developing with a text editor and the command line, you can use [python's simple HTTP server}(http://www.linuxjournal.com/content/tech-tip-really-simple-http-server-python) to serve your website so you don't need to commit and push every time to see your changes.
+Let me know if you have questions about useing this.

 ####HTML basics
 To get started with your personal website, you need to make an HTML page.
 HTML is like the skeleton of your website.